YOUR VISIT, YOUR EXPERIENCE

 You can choose to visit the Eiffel tower during the day or at night.
 We advise you to choose both options because they are very different experiences but each one is as fantastic as the other.
 You can buy your ticket in advance from our online ticket office to avoid having to queue at the ticket office at the Tower.

-*This data is for indicative purposes only, as a day at the Tower is never the same: it varies widely depending upon the day in the week, the season, the weather and the number of lifts available each day.
-10.30pm is the last lift to the top.
+*This data is for indicative purposes only, as a day at the Tower is never the same: it varies widely depending upon the day in the week, the season, the weather and the number of elevators available each day.
+10.30pm is the last elevator to the top.

 The Eiffel Tower has reduced rates for the following people: